Immigrants & Immigration

 People who committed crimes considered serious under immigration law (“aggravated felonies”) and who are not lawful permanent residents.
 They may be given summary orders of removal and not permitted to see the IJ.

-If someone has committed an aggravated felony, but they fear returning to their home country, they should talk to an immigration lawyer.
+If someone has committed an aggravated felony, and they have a fear of persecution or torture if they have to return to their home country, they should talk to an immigration lawyer.
+They may be given a Reasonable Fear Interview (RFI) before an immigration judge.
 An aggravated felony is a bar to some, but not all forms of immigration relief.

 How long will it take for a detained immigrant to see an Immigration Judge?

 The amount of time can change.
 This depends on the volume of the court’s docket.
 It is common for immigrants to wait between two and four weeks to have their first hearing.
-If Immigration and Customs Enforcement (ICE) has issued a bond, an immigrant can pay that bond and be released before their first detained hearing.
+During times of increased immigration enforcement and high numbers of immigrants in immigration detention, wait times will increase.
+Immigration and Customs Enforcement (ICE) may issue a bond.
+An immigrant can pay that bond and be released from ICE custody before their first detained hearing.
+An immigrant who is offered a bond by ICE should speak to an immigration attorney first.

 How can a detained person check their court date?

 Detained immigrants may not receive notice of their first court date or schedule changes to their court date.
 Immigration courts often change the time, date, and even location of hearings.
-They will need to have their US Citizenship and Immigration Services (USCIS) number to look up their case.
-It is also called an A-number, alien registration number, or alien number.
+They will need to have their alien registration number to look up their case.
+It is also called an A-number, or alien number.
+It is an eight or nine digit number that can be found on any documents issued to the immigrant by US Citizenship and Immigration Services (USCIS), Executive Office for Immigration Review (EOIR), Customs and Border Protection (CBP), and ICE.

 To find out a scheduled court date, an immigrant can: